 The following information is grade specific, with the applicable forms enclosed and available for download on the high school page of the district website.

-Senior Students: Senior students will have the privilege for parking in the high school student lot, on Cedar Street and in Green Forest Park.
-Parking permits will be issued to senior students who apply and live 1+ miles from the high school campus.
-Students who live 1 mile or less from campus, are not eligible to apply for a parking permit.
-Mileage calculation for parking permit eligibility is identical to that used to determine eligibility for bus transportation.
-If there is a question about your student’s eligibility for a permit, you may contact the high school office at 908.889.8600, extension 3413.
+Senior Students: Senior students are eligible for parking in the high school student lot, on Cedar Street and in Green Forest Park.
+Parking permits will be issued to senior students who live 1+ miles from the high school campus through a lottery system.
+Students who live less than 1 mile from the campus are not eligible for a parking permit.
+It is imperative that any 12th grade student planning to drive to school procure a parking permit before the start of school.
+Permit applications are available through the Attendance Office (Door #1) and on the SPFHS website under the Information & Forms Tab – Senior Class.